May 2020

 Update (April 2021)

-Monty is fine.
-At the end of last year most of the screws in the panels were removed.
-After another period of rest, a control photograph was taken - the bone has healed well and the remaining holes are also closed.
+Monty is doing very well.
+At the end of last year, most of the screws in the plates were removed.
+After a further period of rest, a follow-up x-ray was taken – the bone has healed well and the remaining holes have also closed.

-Here you can see how Monty's "inside" looks now.
+Here you can see what the “inside” of Monty looks like now.

 Here is an addendum for those currently affected:

-Monty inspired us with his accidents to develop a bag that you can use to carry such small accident pilots around and the bag can also be used for many cases after recovery: The so-called Puppy Bag
+Monty's accidents inspired us to develop a bag, with the one can carry such small crash test subjects around, and the bag can also be used in many cases after recovery: The so-called Puppy Bag